finos/fluxnova-release-parent/README.md

 [![FINOS - Forming](https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@master/images/badge-forming.svg)](https://community.finos.org/docs/governance/Software-Projects/project-lifecycle)

-# Flowave Release Parent
+# Fluxnova Release Parent

-Pom which can be inherited for flowave releases defining some common release properties.
+Pom which can be inherited for fluxnova releases defining some common release properties.
 It allows to deploy to two repositories simultaneously.
 One is a Nexus OSS server, the other one a Nexus Enterprise server.
 It will deploy the artifacts at the end of the build to keep the window of failure small when talking to external systems.

 ## Usage

-Inherit the flowave-release-parent pom inside your project like so
+Inherit the fluxnova-release-parent pom inside your project like so

     <parent>
-      <groupId>org.camunda</groupId>
+      <groupId>org.finos.fluxnova</groupId>
-      <artifactId>camunda-release-parent</artifactId>
+      <artifactId>fluxnova-release-parent</artifactId>
       <version>${LATEST_VERSION}</version>
       <!-- do not remove empty tag - http://jira.codehaus.org/browse/MNG-4687 -->
      <relativePath />